-By Philip R. West and Brian R. Symington
+by Philip R. West and Brian R. Symington

-Philip R. West

-Brian R. Symington

-national tax counsel, where he was responsible for U.S. tax treaty negotiations.
-Brian R. Symington is an associate with Steptoe & Johnson.
+Philip R. West is chair of the tax practice and a partner at Steptoe & Johnson LLP in Washington.
+He formerly served as Treasury international tax counsel, where he was responsible for U.S. tax treaty negotiations.
+Brian R. Symington is an associate with Steptoe & Johnson in Washington.